 If you love healthy, low carb recipes then these Cheesy Cauliflower Bites are just what you need!
-They’re highly addictive and a tasty way to sneak extra veg into your kids’ day.
+They’re highly addictive and a tasty way to sneak extra vegetables into your kids’ day.

-Soft on the inside, crispy on the outside these Cauliflower Bites are impossible to pass up!
-They’re a close relative to the regular tater tots and you can enjoy them with marinara sauce, honey mustard, or ranch sauce.
+Soft on the inside, crispy on the outside Cauliflower Bites are impossible to pass up!
+They’re a close relative to the regular tater tots and you can enjoy them with marinara sauce, honey mustard, or homemade ranch dressing.

 How to Make Cauliflower Bites